-Requests for a formal hearing must be made in writing to the provost/dean of the College who, within a reasonable period, will inform students of the date, place and the time of the hearing.
-Students may present evidence relevant to the issues raised and may have present one or more persons of their choice, including attorneys, at the student's expense.
-The hearing panel will be comprised of the student's faculty advisor, a representative of the dean of students and the provost/dean of the College.
+Requests for a formal hearing must be made in writing to the Provost/Dean of the College who, within a reasonable period, will inform students of the date, place and the time of the hearing.
+Students may present evidence relevant to the issues raised and may have one or more persons of their choice present, including attorneys, at the student's expense.
+The hearing panel will be composed of the student's faculty advisor, a representative of the Associate Provost of Student Success and the Provost/Dean of the College.